Ultra-Commerce-Staging/uc-paypal/docs/PayPal-Quick-Start.md

 ### Customizations

 One of the more typical customizations you may wish to do revolves around passing the appropriate data to PayPal.
-The service that handles translating a Broadleaf cart into the appropriate PayPal request is encapsulated in the following spring components `blPayPalPaymentService` and `blPayPalAgreementTokenService`.
+The service that handles translating a Ultra cart into the appropriate PayPal request is encapsulated in the following spring components `ucPayPalPaymentService` and `ucPayPalAgreementTokenService`.
 These components handles things like `Payer`, `Transaction`, `Payment`, and `ShippingAddress` construction.
 You may wish to extend these services to send the appropriate values based on your business requirements.